 This year our training events offer both the introductory level session and the next-level session for those who have attended the basic training before.

 In the entry level Anti-racism training attendees will learn to:

 Name and understand key terms/concepts related to racism

 Describe current and historic examples of institutional racism, white privilege, civil and human rights in the U.S.

 Explore and articulate biblical foundations for justice ministry

 Engage in informed dialogue about current issues of racism and work toward reconciliation in the U.S. and in local communities

 Begin to develop personal and community-based “Next Steps” to address systemic racism in participants’ own communities.

-The $50 fee includes lunch and all distributed materials.
+The fee is $50 for either track, which includes lunch and all distributed materials.